PhantomLeak/SpaceInvaders/README.md

-# EagleWorkout
+# Unknown Name
-Workout application that allows you to:
+Allows you to:
-- Use a timer to track how long you have been doing your workout
-- Create a workout plan
-- Create a workout schedule (with calendar)
+- Create a budget
-- Listen to your spotify workout playlist (if time persists)
+- Set your payment dates on the calendar
+- know when your payments are due and how much they will be

 Written with C++ using OOP